zebox/registry-admin/Readme.md

 ### Configuration

-Each option can be provided in three forms: command line, environment key:value pair or config file (`json` or `yaml`).
+Each option can be provided in three forms: command line, environment key:value pair or config file (`json` or `yaml` formats).
 Command line options have a long form only, like --hostname=localhost.
-The environment key (name) listed for each option as a suffix, i.e. [$LISTEN].
+The environment key (name) listed for each option as a suffix, i.e. [$HOSTNAME].

 #### 1. RegistryAdmin
 At first, you need setup required parameters in compose file or using command line flags.
 Various configuration example